opsmill/infrahub/docs/20_knowledge_base/transformation.md

 If `--branch` is not provided it will automatically use the name of the local branch !!!

-#### Unit testing

-Coming Soon

 ### TransformPython (Python Plugin)

-A `TransformaPython`` is a Transformation Plugin written in Python, it can generate any dataset in JSON format and must be composed of 1 main Python Class and 1 GraphQL Query.
+A `TransformaPython` is a Transformation Plugin written in Python, it can generate any dataset in JSON format and must be composed of 1 main Python Class and 1 GraphQL Query.

 #### Create a TransformPython

 A TransformPython must be written as a Python Class that inherit from `InfrahubTransform` and it must implement one `transform` method.
 The transform method must accept a dict and return one.

 Each TransformPython must also define as Class level variables:
-- `query` : The Id or the name of the query to use
+- `query` : The ID or the name of the query to use
 - `url` : The URL where this TransformPython will be exposed via the REST API

 ```python